COVID: WHICH STATES COULD BE HARDEST HIT BY DELTA? (4 AM ET) - KESQ

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Jacqueline Howard, Alexandra Meeks, Christina Bowllan, Naomi Thomas, Maggie Fox, Elizabeth Cohen and Lauren Mascarenhas contributed to this report.
+CNN’s Jacqueline Howard, Alexandra Meeks, Christina Bowllan, Naomi Thomas, Maggie Fox, Elizabeth Cohen, Lauren Mascarenhas and Stella Chan contributed to this report.

 Comments